christianvoigt/argdown/packages/argdown-parser/README.md

 ![Argdown](https://cdn.rawgit.com/christianvoigt/argdown-parser/master/argdown-mark.svg)

-For more information on the Argdown argumentation syntax visit the [Argdown repository](https://github.com/christianvoigt/argdown).
+To learn more about the Argdown argumentation syntax visit the central [Argdown repository](https://github.com/christianvoigt/argdown).

 This package contains the basic tools to build an Argdown application: